josephfallouh/cs410courseproject/README.md

 This project explores the correlation between Twitter sentiments about Tesla (TSLA) and its corresponding stock performance during a single day: July 11, 2022.
 Using sentiment analysis tools and statistical methods, we analyze the potential influence of social media sentiments on stock returns.

+This code should take roughly 10 minutes to run, due to BERT.

 ---

 ## Project Overview